 Welcome back to Newsarama’s Wide World of Webcomics, our ongoing look at the best of the web!
-Today, we take a trip to a spooky school that’s become one of the most popular all-ages comics online.www.gunnerkrigg.com), the skies are gray and the mysteries run deep, with gods, demons and the occasional robot intermingling with the student body.
+Today, we take a trip to a spooky school that’s become one of the most popular all-ages comics online.At Gunnerkrigg Court (www.gunnerkrigg.com), the skies are gray and the mysteries run deep, with gods, demons and the occasional robot intermingling with the student body.
 Young Antimony Carver has found herself drawn into the Court’s mysteries, and the strange and magical creatures exiting in the Gillitie Wood outside the school – while dealing with the everyday strangeness of dealing with friends and classes.

 Sine 2005, Gunnerkrigg Court has received international acclaim from such fans as Neil Gaiman, and been reprinted by Titan Books in the UK and Archaia Studios (Mouse Guard) in the US.
 We spoke with the strip’s creator, Tom Siddell, who has just recently been able to make the Court his full-time job, about the strip’s origins and its future.

 Newsarama: Tom, how did you initially conceive the idea for the strip?

 Tom Siddell: Before I started the comic I wasn’t really doing much with my artwork.
 I’d fallen into the habit of drawing nothing more substantial than a character standing aimlessly in the middle of a blank canvas, so I wanted a way to draw something with a lot more range.I’d been reading webcomics as well, and I realized how easy it would be to put a comic of my own on-line, and what better way to force myself to keep at it than stick to an updating schedule?
 When I had the main character and setting in mind, I knew I wanted it to be about mythology and monsters and perhaps robots, but I started the first chapter without a solid idea of the story as a whole.